kyechou/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 master-1$ kubectl get nodes --kubeconfig admin.kubeconfig
 ```

-> output
+Output:

 ```
 NAME       STATUS     ROLES    AGE   VERSION worker-1   NotReady   <none>   93s   v1.13.0
 ```

 > Note: It is OK for the worker node to be in a NotReady state.
+That is because
-  That is because we haven't configured Networking yet.
+> we haven't configured Networking yet.

 Optional: At this point you may run the certificate verification script to make sure all certificates are configured correctly.
 Follow the instructions [here](verify-certificates.md)